Terraform for coding agents.

 The Product Team

 No more onboarding fresh agents every morning.
 No more re-explaining what you already decided.
-These are durable entities — the same team, for weeks or months, shipping production software.
+These are durable entities: the same team, for weeks or months, shipping real software.
 This is what becomes easy to build when you have OpenRig.
 And this is just the surface.

 Persistent identity

 Sessions end.
 The agent doesn't.
 Same name, same role, same knowledge.
-When a context window fills, the agent transfers to a fresh session.
+When a context window fills, the agent can transfer to a fresh session.

 Shared memory

-Agents in a pod share externalized state.
-When one compacts, the others restore it.
+Agents in a pod can share externalized state.
+When one compacts, the others can restore it.
 Context survives across the entire topology.

 One interface

 The orchestrator coordinates the fleet.
 One conversation manages the whole topology.
-Check in from your phone.
+Use Claude's Remote Control to check in from your phone.

 Full Product Team